-ISSUE RECOMMENDATION FOLLOW UP 1 The risk assessment was not reviewed, updated and approved by council during 2020/21.
+2020 The risk assessment was not reviewed, updated and approved by council during 2020/21.
 The current risk assessment does not address the risks of supplier (procurement) fraud.
 The risk assessment should be reviewed, updated and approved by full council each financial year.
 The risk assessment should be updated to include supplier (procurement) fraud including the adequacy of supplier onboarding controls.
-Clerk Response - Review of risk assessment was on the agenda of council on 15 April 2021 but had to be cancelled due to the passing of HRH the Prince Philip.
-Risk assessment was approved 27 April 2021.
-1 A review of employee contracts carried out by the clerk identified that two staff had no contracts, contracts that were in place were not standardised across the council, and there was no employee handbook in place.
+Implemented in April 2021 1 A review of employee contracts carried out by the clerk identified that two staff had no contracts, contracts that were in place were not standardised across the council, and there was no employee handbook in place.
 A HR company were procured to address the contract issues identified by the clerk and to produce an employee handbook.
 The council should ensure that in future all new starters receive the standardised council employment contract and a copy of the staff handbook.
-Clerk Response - All employees now in receipt of revised employment contracts 2 The council is party to a number of contracts with varying lengths and conditions.
-The council should establish a contracts register which should be regularly reviewed to identify those contracts where the upcoming end date signifies that a tender or quotation process is required, or Clerk Response - Spreadsheet to be developed.
+Implemented 2 The council is party to a number of contracts with varying lengths and conditions.
+The council should establish a contracts register which should be regularly reviewed to identify those contracts where the upcoming end date signifies that a tender or quotation process is required, or whether a decision is needed regarding an extension which is provided for in the contract terms.
+Implemented

-whether a decision is needed regarding an extension which is provided for in the contract terms.
-3 The VAT number of suppliers for material contracts are not verified begore entering into the contract.
+3 The VAT number of suppliers for material contracts are not verified before entering into the contract.
 A VAT fraud prevention check should involve verification of the VAT number and address details of a new major supplier before entering into a material contract.
-Clerk Response - Relevant staff notified to make VAT checks.
-2020 0/21 second interim internal audit 1 There is no system is in place to ensure that market cash receipts are agreed to underlying activity as part of standard reconciliation procedures.
+Noted 2020 0/21 second interim internal audit 1 There is no system is in place to ensure that market cash receipts are agreed to underlying activity as part of standard reconciliation procedures.
 In the absence of this control, there is no assurance that all market cash receipts due have actually been collected, banked and recorded in the council accounting system.
 Controls need to be introduced into the markets cash income system that reconcile predicted cash receipts to market receipts issued, cash collected and bankings.
-Clerk Response - The Facilities Manager has developed a new procedure to ensure expected income reconciles with actual received income.
-2 To date there has been no fair pricing method applied to charging for markets and allotments such as pitch/plot area, with the result that over time charges to individuals per m2 have varied significantly.
+Implemented 2 To date there has been no fair pricing method applied to charging for markets and allotments such as pitch/plot area, with the result that over time charges to individuals per m2 have varied significantly.
 In addition, council were not approving actual individual market rent increases annually.
-The clerk has acted on After adoption of the new pricing policy the council should annually review and approve the new price lists for markets, allotments and all other chargeable services.
-Clerk Response - The new rent setting policies for the markets and allotments have been approved and were introduced from April 2021.
+The clerk has acted on this historic issue and carried out a detailed incomes and pricing review and developed a new policy that standardises charges per m2 for allotments and markets.
+After adoption of the new pricing policy the council should annually review and approve the new price lists for markets, allotments and all other chargeable services.
+Implemented